 Ways to saving energy in schools:

-Schools use a dramatically large amount of energy and quite a lot of this is wasted.
-This means they are spending a lot of money on energy and are not using all that they are paying for.
-The Government reduces the budgets for education annually.
-As budgets are limited, saving energy in schools is something that can come in very useful.
+Schools use a dramatically large amount of energy and quite a lot of this is unnecessarily wasted.
+This means that education facilities are spending a lot of their allocated budget on energy, despite potentially not using all that they are paying for.
+The Government reduces the allowance for education annually, and as budgets are becoming more and more limited, saving energy through minimizing running costs and power wastage in schools, is a method that can come in very useful.

 Just some of the simple things for saving energy in schools:

-- Turn lights off in every empty room no matter the time of day
+- Turn lights off in every empty rooms no matter the time of day

 - Use energy efficient light bulbs – https://extremelowenergy.com/low-energy-led-lighting/